Kit Wu Bylett b. 1988 is a studio artist on the ancestral lands of the Gadigal and Wangal peoples of the Eora Nation in so-called Australia.

 Equipped with Chinese philosophical mysticism and a queer lens, Kit’s work indulges in the comedic contradictions and curious compatibilities she identifies between pop culture and traditional lore and practices.
 Specifically, Kit examines shifting collective and personal desire as expressed in what we consume and seek out, and the evolving language of these desires in the advent of growing digital intimacy and new forms of commercial ambiguity.
 Their work augments familiar spaces such as retail stores, clinics, and clubs and moves between online platforms and IRL experiences to capture complex dimensions of desire such as joy and futility, trash and luxury, avarice and impermanence.

-Kit has exhibited their work in solo and group presentations with spaces including Firstdraft, Performance Space, Verge Gallery, Cement Fondu, Pari, Tiles, Our Neon Foe, The Bearded Tit, Durden and Ray (LA), Articulate Project Space, Parramatta Lanes Festival with Parramatta Artists Studios, Worship Queer Collective.
+Kit has presented solo and collaborative work at Firstdraft, Performance Space, Verge Gallery, Cement Fondu, Dark Mofo, Pari, Tiles, Our Neon Foe, Blacktown Arts Centre, Durden and Ray (LA), Articulate Project Space, Parramatta Lanes Festival with support from Parramatta Artists Studios, The Bearded Tit, Worship Queer Collective, Sircuit, and Eora Ballroom.
+In 2026, Kit will present a work in collaboration with performance artist Red Rey for the 25th Biennale of Sydney, and is costume and set designer for an upcoming production by Dance Makers Collective.

-They were recently selected by Performance Space for the 2025 Queer Development Program and debuted the project Doomscroll For Your Life in May.
+In 2025, Kit was selected by Performance Space for the Queer Development Program, with the project Doomscroll For Your Life.